superlinked/VectorHub/docs/use_cases/recSys-basic.md

 Let's turn to our two collaborative filtering models. **To train our models, we need to create train and test data**.

 We will provide two models.
-For the **first model**, which we'll call "**Similar Vectors**," the training data will be used to create a vector for each user, populated by ratings given to news articles.
+For the **first model**, which we'll call "**Similar Vectors**," the training data will be used to create a vector for each user, populated by ratings given to news articles by all users.
 Once we've created our user vectors, we can retrieve the most similar users via, for example, cosine similarity.
 And once similar users are identified, we can easily collect articles they've viewed that the context user hasn't yet seen.

 The **second model** is a **Matrix Factorization** model presented in [this paper](http://yifanhu.net/PUB/cf.pdf), with an efficient implementation in `implicit` package available [here](https://github.com/benfred/implicit).